 If you drew a Venn diagram of all the Thai menus in DC, Baan Thai’s would overlap with others the least.
-It dares to go where other DC Thai places don’t, in terms of heat and tang, yet it hasn't landed in GQ like Little Serow.
+It dares to go where others don’t in terms of heat and tang, yet it hasn't landed in GQ like Little Serow.
 The concept, housed inside Tsunami Sushi, evolved out of staff meal where more authentic dishes were devoured by Thai employees.
 Leading the charge is a chef whose name is as awesome as her food: P’Boom.
-You need to try her crispy rice cakes with chicken and shrimp, chicken stuffed in tapioca skin, stir-fried pork picnic, and coconut griddle snacks for dessert.
+You need to try her crispy rice cakes with chicken and shrimp (pictured); chicken stuffed in tapioca skin; stir-fried pork picnic; and coconut griddle snacks for dessert.
 Oh, and Baan Thai’s chicken wings give Bonchon true competition.

 Let’s face it, no amount of Peruvian nuevo sol slipped discretely to a host at China Chilcano can help you land a table at José Andrés’ latest thanks to all the buzz.
 Enter El Chalan -- a downstairs den buzzing with authentically accented servers who’ve been bringing ceviche, aji de gallina, and cinnamon-topped Pisco Sours to tables since 1981.
 A meal among black-and-white photos of Lima, Cusco, and Machu Picchu begins with dense, warm bread and hot sauce, before accelerating into soul-satisfying entrees like Peruvian seafood paella or lomo saltado.
 After the traditional Pisco Sour, try something more adventurous like the Chicha Sour made with the syrup and juice from purple corn.
 Only three dishes surpass $20.

 The lamb ragu alone makes Maple worth a visit.
 Co-owner Lori Robertson says customers would riot if the dish ever vanished.
 The neighborhood restaurant’s rustic Italian menu is reminiscent of The Red Hen, and also has a few surprises like a gourmet panini bursting with short ribs, Fontina, and pickled onions.
 Spend date night on the Maple patio sipping on build-your-own flights of wine or an "Italian Shandy" made by spiking Port City Optimal Wit with Aperol and lime.
 Pro tip: bottles of wine are half-off on Tuesday.

 A few paces into Firefly and you’ll feel like you’re entering the woods that serve as the backdrop to a fairytale (only without Meryl Streep in a desperate role).
 That’s because of the tree in the center of the dining room and charming back-to-nature décor.
 This American comfort food spot that doubles as a date night no-brainer gets creative with cocktails and is about to get an enlightened new menu thanks to its newly appointed chef, Matt Hagan.
 One of his plans is to take the restaurant’s rooftop garden to the next level -- possibly by growing corn.